Blue Spice Basil

 Basil historically has been used for its content of essential oils, and Blue Spice basil contains a compound called bisabolene, which has a warm, spicy aroma with hints of balsamic, citrus, and myrrh.
 This compound is extracted from the herb and is used in cosmetics, perfumes, and other commercial products as a substitute for bergamot, myrrh, or lemon, and is also used as a fixative to stabilize neroli oil.
 During the Middle Ages, aromatic basil leaves were scattered across the floor in European households to create a fresh scent and deter insects.
 In the modern-day, basil varieties, including Blue Spice basil, are no longer scattered on floors, but the leaves and flowers are dried and traditionally incorporated into bouquets, potpourri, and scented sachets as a household fragrance throughout Europe.

 Blue Spice basil is believed to be an heirloom variety created from an interspecies cross between lemon basil and purple basil.
 The exact origins of the variety are unknown, as many basil species cross-pollinate easily and have been developing new hybrids and species since ancient times.
 Today Blue Spice basil is cultivated worldwide and is a specialty variety primarily grown through select farms and basil enthusiasts in home gardens.
-The basil variety is available in seed form through online catalogs and is sold fresh through farmer’s markets and gourmet distributors.
+The basil variety is available in seed form through online catalogs a is sold fresh through farmer’s markets and gourmet distributors.